Difference Between Expert Systems Software And Artificial Intelligence in 2021

 Rule-based systems are the simplest form of Artificial Intelligence.

-But such approach wasn’t enough for a really powerful, robust ES.
+But such an approach wasn’t enough for a really powerful, robust Expert System Software.

 As a result, Expert Systems did not live up to the business-world expectations.
 For a while, they have sunk into oblivion.